Foundation Stage - Bluebell & Buttercup Classes

 We like to make the most of the outdoors environment surrounding our school.
 We are so lucky to have access to the woods on our doorstep and love to take the children on ‘Welly walk’ adventures whenever possible.
 Therefore we ask for a pair of NAMED wellies to be kept in school so we can just welly up and go!

 Your child can bring a morning named fresh fruit/ dried fruit/ vegetable snack every day.
-This is placed into the green snack tub in the cloakroom.
-This does not need to be in a separate container as this will only mean an extra item to collect and carry at the end of the day for your child.
+This does not need to be in a separate container.

 Foundation Stage playground:

 We explain our safety rules to the children for our Foundation Stage playground and would like to remind you that we would like the children to stick to these rules before and after school times.
 The children are not allowed to climb on anything in the playground or use any of the equipment out of school times.
 We would like to ask for your support in helping your child to remember these rules please.